Andreinabenjmz/plant-its-chimera-detection/README.md

 ```

 ## ⚖️ License
-[MIT License](LICENSE) - Free for academic and commercial use with attribution
+[MIT LICENSE](LICENSE.md) - Free for academic and commercial use with attribution